Ricardo Sá Pinto: Stints abroad (2013–2019)

 Sá Pinto was appointed at Serbian giants Red Star Belgrade on 18 March 2013, winning the first eight SuperLiga matches in charge of the club but resigning his post on 19 June, in disagreement with its board of directors.
-From October 2013 to February 2015, he worked in the Super League Greece with OFI Crete F.C. and Atromitos FC.
+From October 2013 to February 2015, he worked in the Super League Greece with OFI and Atromitos.

-Sá Pinto returned to Portugal and its capital in June 2015, after agreeing to become C.F.
-Os Belenenses manager in replacement of Lito Vidigal whilst signing a two-year contract.
+Sá Pinto returned to Portugal and its capital in June 2015, after agreeing to become Belenenses manager in replacement of Lito Vidigal, signing a two-year contract.
 On 15 December, however, after a 4–3 away defeat against Académica de Coimbra and failure to qualify from the Europa League group stage, he resigned from his position.

-On 29 May 2016, Sá Pinto was appointed manager of Al Fateh SC.
+On 29 May 2016, Sá Pinto was appointed manager of Al Fateh.
 On 11 June 2017, after a second spell with Atromitos and even though he had agreed to a new deal after an eighth-place finish, he left for Standard Liège; in spite of initially underperforming in the Belgian League, he led his team to the conquest of the domestic cup in his first year as well as a final runner-up league position, but left on 20 May 2018.

 In August 2018, Sá Pinto was announced as the new manager of Legia Warsaw after signing a three-year contract with the Ekstraklasa club.
 He was sacked the following April with the team in second, five points off Lechia Gdańsk with three games remaining.